boostkpi/docs.github.io/release-notes/index.md

 ## June 2023
 - Launched an early version of a chat box to answer a user's query.
 The chat box leverages generative AI to answer queries in English.
+- Launched a feature to let users adjust their import schedule.

 ## May 2023
 - Setup an early version of AWS Athena in production with one customer.